codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 You can visualize the environments and their applications in the GitOps Environments dashboard, allowing you tracking in parallel how and when an application was promoted from one to another, with version and other crucial information such as details on the most recent commits that caused the change.

-Here's an illustration of Argo CD applications in the GitOps Environments dashboard.
+Here's a visualization of Argo CD applications in the GitOps Environments dashboard.

 {% include
 	image.html